ppy/osu-wiki/wiki/FAQ/en.md

 **No**, because unlike video, it is integrated to the game (as a part with the hit objects), thus cannot be disabled.

 #### The maps are too hard!
 Where can I find some easier maps?
-For osu! gamemode, Pokebis has compiled a set of beatmaps suitable for beginners to play.
+For osu!, Pokebis has compiled a set of beatmaps suitable for beginners to play.
 It can be found here: <https://osu.ppy.sh/forum/t/5456>

-For osu!taiko gamemode, OnosakiHito has compiled a set of beatmaps for beginners to learn osu!taiko.
+For osu!taiko, OnosakiHito has compiled a set of beatmaps for beginners to learn osu!taiko.
 It can be found here: <https://osu.ppy.sh/forum/t/175867>

-For osu!catch gamemode, Kingkevin30 has compiled a nice list of osu!catch beatmaps and basic explanation about osu!catch.
+For osu!catch, Kingkevin30 has compiled a nice list of osu!catch beatmaps and basic explanation about osu!catch.
 It can be found here: <https://osu.ppy.sh/forum/t/131067>

-For osu!mania gamemode, Entozer has compiled a decent list sorted by relative player's difficulties.
+For osu!mania, Entozer has compiled a decent list sorted by relative player's difficulties.
 It can be found here: <https://osu.ppy.sh/forum/t/147552>

 Also, [the ranked beatmap version of osu! tutorial][osu!tutorial rank] is good for practicing some of the possible mapping design.
 It is an excellent training map for newbies and experienced players.